adc0032/ensleycochrist/events.md

 ---
 layout: page
 title: Events
-subtitle: "And do not forget to do good and to share with others, for with such sacrifices God is pleased."
-Hebrews 13:16
+subtitle: And do not forget to do good and to share with others, for with such sacrifices God is pleased. - Hebrews 13:16
 ---